comet13579/Simplistic-Minesweeper-with-python/readme.md

 To run the Python Minesweeper game, follow these steps:
-1. Run the code by clicking on the "Run" button
+1. Run the code by double clicking the only python file
 2. The game will start with a title screen displaying different options.
 3. Choose the game mode by entering "1" for classical or "2" for blind mode.
 4. Choose the game difficulty by entering a number from 1 to 5 or 15.